Bukk94/KickLib/README.md

 IKickApi kickApi = new KickApi(myDownloader);
 ```

-## Limitations

-Currently KickLib is not able to do authenticated calls, because any authentication to Kick's API is very tricky
-and they do not provide any official ways to authenticate.
-Thus library uses only endpoints that don't need this
-(but there are plans to extend it in the future).

 # Disclaimer

 Kick don't have any official API.
 All functionality in KickLib was researched and reversed-engineered from their website.